Help to start a small business with a care, health or community focus

 You can get free help to set up your own small enterprise, or to work self-employed, to offer care and support for older and disabled people near you.
 Offering extra support to help them live the way they want.

-You don’t need to have a professional background in care or know how to run a business – you just need to know what good care looks like.
+You don’t need to have a professional background in care or know how to run a business, you just need to know what good care looks like to help people live a good life.

 In partnership with the social enterprise Community Catalysts we can support you to get set up.

-For a friendly chat to find out more about the free support available please get in touch:
+For a friendly chat with Community Catalysts about the free support available please get in touch:

 Or find out more about our work in Kent and the rest of the UK on the Community Catalysts website.